starjardin/gatsby-portfolio/content/posts/learnGasy.md

 ---
-title: "Learn Gasy"
+title: "React Native Language learning App"
 date: "2021-07-02"
 thumbnail: "../thumbnails/learnGasy.png"
 language: "../thumbnails/react.png"
 tags:
-  - "TypeScript & React Native"
+  - "TypeScript, React Native & Redux"
 ---

-This is a group project that we built.
-We wanted to practice our react native skills, so we wanted something that can be helpful.
-In this app you can learn both English and Malagasy.
-We thought it could be useful for both foreigners who want to learn malagasy and Malagasy people who are keen on learning English.
+I built this application along with three other developers.
+We wanted to explore react native while creating something useful.
+In this app you can learn both English and Malagasy, useful for both foreigners who want to learn malagasy and Malagasy people who are keen on learning English.

 <a href='https://github.com/starjardin/https://github.com/onja-org/malagasy-rn-Thallium'>Code</a>
-<a href='https://play.google.com/store/apps/details?id=com.learngasy&hl=en&gl=US'>You can find the app here</a>
+<a href='https://play.google.com/store/apps/details?id=com.learngasy&hl=en&gl=US'>You can install the app here</a>

 For now, It's only available for android, IOS will follow.